 - The cocoa tree grows to be about 30 feet tall bearing white flowers and colourful fruit

 - Cocoa trees originate from South America’s rainforests but today most of our cocoa is grown by about 2.5 million farmers, mainly on smallholdings in West Africa.

 - Cocoa trees need both rain and sun but are usually found in the shade and are often grown beneath other trees such as mango, banana, papaya, or rubber trees.

-- Cocoa trees can live for over a hundred years, but will only produce cocoa beans for about the first twenty-five of those years.
+- Cocoa trees can live for over a hundred years, but will only produce cocoa bean pods with seeds for about the first twenty-five of those years.

 - There are three common species of Cocoa trees: Criollo (Central America), Forastero (West Africa and South America), and Trinitario (all producing regions).

 - It takes up to 5 years for a cocoa tree to produce its first seed pods It takes about 400 beans to make a pound of chocolate.